Drooping Eyelid (Ptosis)

 - Finsterer J. Ptosis: causes, presentation, and management.
 Aesthetic Plast Surg.
 2003;27(3):193-204.

 - North American Neuro-Ophthalmology Society.
-Ptosis Information.
+Droopy Eyelids (Ptosis).